 Sharon was employed by the Centre for Mental Health and Safety, at the University of Manchester from October 1999 - March 2016.
-The majority of her research has been funded by government bodies, for example The Department of Health, The National Institute for Health Research (NIHR) and The National Patient Safety Agency (NPSA).
+The majority of her research has been funded by government bodies, for example The Department of Health, The National Institute for Health Research (NIHR)- and The National Patient Safety Agency (NPSA).

-- Developing evidence based suicide bereavement training;
+- Translating research findings into evidence-based suicide bereavement training;

-- Identifying the perceived experiences and needs of parents bereaved by suicide;
+- Identifying the experiences and perceived needs of parents bereaved by suicide;

 - Developing a pilot electronic multi-agency information sharing system for mentally disordered offenders;